samdporter/STIR-SIMIND-Connection/Documentation/STIR-SIMIND-connection.md

 SIMIND output data can be reconstructed with STIR.
 First, a few tweaks need to be made to the header file to convert it to a STIR-friendly form.
-Steps are included below, but note that this can be done quickly and efficiently using the convertSIMINDToSTIR.sh script (available here
-<https://github.com/samdporter/STIR_SIMIND>, also need the corresponding
+Steps are included below, but note that this can be done quickly and efficiently using the [convertSIMINDToSTIR.sh](./scripts/convertSIMINDToSTIR.sh) script, note that you will also need the corresponding
-.awk file)
+.awk file in the same folder)

 -   make a copy of the .h00 file, and rename it with extension \*.hs